PaulBlanche/frugal/docs/data/integration/preact-integration.md

 ## Preact client-side

-First, since we want to bundle script, you need to setup the [`script` loader](/docs/concepts/loaders/script-loader).
+First, since we want to bundle script, you need to setup the [script loader](/docs/concepts/loaders/script-loader).

+> ⚠️ Since the script loader bundle client code with esbuild, and given that esbuild [does not support `@jsxImportSource` annotation](https://github.com/evanw/esbuild/issues/718), you will have to import `preact` and use `@jsx` and `@jsxFrag` annotations.

 Then, you need to create a _Island_ version of the component you want to execute client-side :